 Are timeshares worth it?
-Well, it depends
+Here’s the cost analysis

 Two kids run for the beach as their parents unload the car at their vacation property, having answered the question for themselves, “Are timeshares worth it?”

-What are timeshares anyway?
+What are timeshares?

-• Deeded: The owner can use, rent or sell the share of time they own in a single property.
+• Deeded: The owner can use, rent, or sell the share of time they own in a single property.

 • Non-deeded: The owner leases their time in a property, sometimes having the option to use multiple locations.